robert-kel-tg/iterators-1/README.md

 ## MapIterator

 `MapIterator` extends the SPL `IteratorIterator` class.
-This class enables applying a callable function on each Iterator item.
+This class transforms an Iterator by applying a callable function on each iterator item.
 The callable function can take up to three parameters:

 * the current iterator data;
 * the current iterator key;